 A Stomping Joy

-Watching my middle school-year-old boy wrestle with his desire for independence while at the same time finding comfort in boundaries is entertaining, to say the least.
-The meltdown over cleaning up a granola bar wrapper combined with the contentment of knowing what is expected of him is a fascinating thing to watch.
+Watching my middle school-aged son wrestle with his desire for independence while finding comfort in boundaries is entertaining, to say the least.
+The meltdown over cleaning up a granola bar wrapper and the contentment of knowing what is expected of him is fascinating to watch.

-I mean really, is it that upsetting to you that you are expected to throw the empty box of Pop-Tarts into the recycling bin instead of putting it back in the pantry?
-Which by the way, is right below you?
+Is it that upsetting that you are expected to throw the empty box of Pop-Tarts into the recycling bin instead of putting it back in the pantry?
+Which, by the way, is right below you?

 Being his father, I have found the answer to those questions to be a resounding “YES!”

-Of course, it is upsetting to him.
-It is a stage appropriate resistance to both responsibilities and limitations.
-It is a resistance to his belief that the world revolves around him.
-It is a pity party because it counters his idea that “I can do whatever I want because I want to”.
-It is a cry over the fact that his desire for hyper-individualism will void meaningful relationships especially with those that he loves.
+Of course, it isn’t enjoyable to him.
+It is a stage-appropriate resistance to both responsibilities and limitations, a resistance to his belief that the world revolves around him, a pity party because it counters his idea that “I can do whatever I want because I want to,” and a cry over the fact that his desire for hyper-individualism will void meaningful relationships, especially with those that he loves.

-(I also know that despite his stomping feet there is inner gratitude because he desires to be in communion with others.
-In other words, he desires limitations because he knows it keeps him safe and ultimately brings him joy.
-The joy of being in a loving relationship…I will keep this part a secret to his “cool” middle school image and continue to smirk and marvel at the really impressive stomping that he can produce!)
+(I also know that despite his stomping feet, there is inner gratitude because he desires communion with others.
+In other words, he desires limitations because he knows they keep him safe and ultimately bring him joy.
+The joy of being in a loving relationship…I will keep this part a secret to his “cool” middle school image and continue to smirk and marvel at the impressive stomping that he can produce!)

 I laugh because I know it myself.

-I know not only because I too was once a middle school age “stomper”, but an occasional adult “stomper” now.
-I still find that accepting limitations is one of the hardest things to do in life.
-I also know that failing to deal with my limitations appropriately or the limitations of others will result in some rather childish and shallow behavior.
+I know this not only because I, too, was once a middle school-age “stomper” but am now an occasional adult “stomper.”
+I still find that accepting my limitations is one of the hardest things to do in life.
+I also know that failing to deal appropriately with my limitations or the limitations of others will result in some rather childish and shallow behavior.

-In a perceived “picture perfect” world where the hyper-individualistic culture reign, how are we doing as people, a community, a culture?
-How often do we accept our own limitations and ask for help?
+In a perceived “picture-perfect” world where hyper-individualistic culture reigns, how are we doing as people, a community, a culture?
+How often do we accept our limitations and ask for help?
 How might that affect our peace?
 How often can we accept the limitations of others and offer help?
 How might that affect the peace of our communities?

-Our kids might stomp with their feet because their egos are confronted for the first time, but we take to social media and argue with each other like children.
-They want to take the last piece of chocolate before anyone else but we think we deserve anything that we want (when most of us already have access to everything that we need) while making it harder for those who truly do need it.
+Our kids might stomp with their feet because their egos are confronted for the first time, but we take to social media and argue like children.
+They want to take the last piece of chocolate before anyone else, but we think we deserve anything we want (when most of us already have access to everything we need) while making it harder for those who genuinely need it.
 Meanwhile, we make it morally heroic to do so.

-Watching my son who is just beginning his journey in life, reminds me of the importance of paying attention to my own journey as well.
-That is, paying attention to my own human process in life.
-For there is nothing that will affect my children more than not paying attention to that process.
-The continued process of both naming and healing of my fears, insecurities, and wounds.
+Watching my son, who is just beginning his life journey, reminds me of the importance of paying attention to my journey and human process.
+Nothing will affect my children more than not paying attention to that process—the continued process of naming and healing my fears, insecurities, and wounds.

 “Nothing has a stronger influence psychologically on their environment and especially on their children than the unlived life of the parent.”